 As always, the Fund Office is available to answer questions regarding this notice.
-Questions should be directed to the Fund Office by phone at Customer Service 212-284-1311, by e-mail through the "Contact Us" link on our web site (www.AFM-EPF.org) or by mail at the address in the header of this letter.
+Questions should be directed to the Fund Office by phone to the Pension Fund Help Line at 212-284-1311, by e-mail through the "Contact Us" link on our web site (www.afm-epf.org) or by mail at the address in the header of this letter.